signalfx/gdi-specification/specification/configuration.md

   - `logsEnabled` (`true`)     : Whether logs are collected and sent.
   - `metricsEnabled` (`true`)  : Whether metrics are collected, received, and sent.

-Finally, the following Kubernetes secret configuration options MUST be
+Finally, the below Kubernetes secret configuration options MUST be
 supported:

 - Splunk Observability